Rayhan-kh/rayhan-kh/README.md

 Hi, I’m Rayhan

-I am a mobile application developer from Bangladesh, currently working as Android Developer at Go Zayaan.
+I am a mobile application developer from Bangladesh, currently working as Senior Android Developer at GoZayaan.
 I have completed my under grad from East West University, Bangladesh.